Festivals in the Month of January 2025

 The Float Festival in Madurai, Tamil Nadu, held every January, is a spectacular celebration of devotion and culture.
 This unique festival sees Lord Sundareswarar's and Goddess Meenakshi's idols placed on elaborately decorated floats and taken around the Mariamman Teppakulam tank.
 The floats, adorned with flowers and lights, create a mesmerizing sight as they glide across the water.
 Accompanied by traditional music and vibrant processions, the festival attracts devotees and tourists alike.
 As one of the enchanting festivals in January, the Float Festival offers a glimpse into the rich cultural tapestry of Tamil Nadu, making it a memorable experience for all who attend.

-India Festival By Month
+Festival By Month

-FAQs about January
+FAQs about Festivals in January

 1. Q1.